-According to this study, chewing a stick of gum can help relieve anxiety, improve your alertness, and reduce stress.
+Chewing a stick of gum can help relieve anxiety, improve your alertness, and reduce stress.
 Not the most attractive habit, perhaps, but a good tip to tuck away for a rainy day (or, let’s be real, in a few hours).

 How do you de-stress?
 Tell us below!